Attacks in Russia during the Russian invasion of Ukraine: December 2022

-On 5 December, two Russian airbases reported explosions, allegedly caused by Ukrainian drone attacks.
+On 5 December, two airbases reported explosions, allegedly caused by Ukrainian drone attacks.
 At Engels-2 air base in Saratov Oblast, 2 Tu-95s were reportedly damaged.
 At Dyagilevo air base in Ryazan Oblast, an oil truck exploded, killing three soldiers and injuring four.

-On 6 December, Governor of Kursk Oblast Roman Starovoy announced that in the morning, an oil reservoir near the Kursk-Khalino airbase caught on fire as a result of a drone attack; no casualties were reported and the fire was quickly put out.
+On 6 December, Governor of Kursk Oblast Roman Starovoyt announced that an oil reservoir near Kursk-Khalino airbase caught on fire as a result of a drone attack; no casualties were reported and the fire was quickly put out.
+Following the alleged Ukrainian drone strikes, Russian forces launched a new wave of attacks against Ukrainian cities.
+A missile reportedly fell on Moldova as a result of the Russian attack.

 On 17 December, explosions were reported in Belgorod, a local resident's car was reportedly damaged by a fragment of ammunition debris.

-On 18 December, explosions were reported again in Belgorod, Russian officials claimed that they were the result of anti-aircraft fire; several cars and houses were damaged by debris, 4 people were wounded in the city itself, and 1 person was killed in the suburbs, local Telegram channels also posted images showing thick black smoke rising over the city.
+On 18 December, explosions were reported again in Belgorod, officials claimed that they were the result of anti-aircraft fire; several cars and houses were damaged by debris, 4 people were wounded in the city itself, and 1 person was killed in the suburbs, local Telegram channels also posted images showing thick black smoke rising over the city.

-More explosions were reported elsewhere in the Belgorod Oblast, a poultry farm was reportedly hit; 2 people, including 1 employee of the farm, died as a result of the explosions, 3 other employees were also wounded during the alleged attack, local Telegram channels showed videos allegedly showing the aftermath of the attack.

-On 25 December, three Russian soldiers were killed in another attack on Engels air base.
+More explosions were reported elsewhere in Belgorod Oblast, a poultry farm was reportedly hit; 2 people, including 1 employee of the farm, died as a result of the explosions, 3 other employees were also wounded during the alleged attack, local Telegram channels showed videos allegedly showing the aftermath of the attack.
+On 25 December, three soldiers were killed in another attack on Engels air base.